syncfusion-content/uwp-docs/uwp/DataGrid/Serialization-and-Deserialization.md

 ### Serialize Details View

-By default, SfDataGrid allows you to serialize the DetailsViewDefinition.
+By default, Data Grid allows you to serialize the DetailsViewDefinition.
 You can disable the DetailsViewDefinition serialization by setting the [SerializationOptions.SerializeDetailsViewDefinition](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SerializationOptions.html#Syncfusion_UI_Xaml_Grid_SerializationOptions_SerializeDetailsViewDefinition) to `false`.

 {% tabs %}
 {% highlight c# %}